 Public: your thesis will be available online to anyone.

 Restricted: your thesis will only be available to the MHC community.
-Only accessible to current MHC faculty, students, and staff.
+Only accessible to current MHC faculty, students, staff, and alumnae.
 Theses in this category require a valid MHC login in order to read or download.
 It is not dependent on IP range or even through VPN access; a login is required.

 2. Access-Embargo: this is an OPTIONAL step.
 If you do not want to apply an embargo just click “Next.”
 An embargo is a way to delay access to your thesis, and any supporting materials, for up to seven years.
 If you aren't sure whether you need an embargo, please discuss this option with your thesis advisor before submission.
-If your thesis contains sensitive data or other content, this option may be useful in order to restrict access to it temporarily.
+If your thesis contains sensitive data or other content, this option may be useful in order to totally restrict access to it temporarily.
 You can set the embargo for one, three, five, or seven years from the time of submission.

 To set an embargo, check the small checkbox, and then click into the larger box to open up the calendar.
 It will let you arrow back and forth through the set time periods.